Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Introduction

-To aid in detecting these vulnerabilities, we designed and implemented detection tools that can identify scope mismatch in Operators, enabling users to assess and secure their systems against cross-namespace attacks.
+To measure the new kind of vulnerabilities, we designed and implemented a static analysis suite that can identify scope mismatch in Operators.
 We conducted large-scale measurements of 2,268 Kubernetes Operators in the wild, revealing that over 14\% of the Operators are potentially vulnerable to these attacks.
-We responsibly disclosed our findings to their developers, and, by the time of submission, 7 vulnerabilities had been confirmed and 6 CVEs were assigned or under assignment in response to our reports, affecting vendors including ****** and ******, highlighting the critical need for enhanced security practices in Kubernetes Operators.
+We responsibly disclosed our findings to their developers, and, by the time of submission, 8 vulnerabilities had been confirmed and 7 CVEs were assigned or under assignment in response to our reports, affecting vendors Red Hat and NVIDIA, highlighting the critical need for enhanced security practices in Kubernetes Operators.

 All in all, our contributions can be summarized as follows: